apache/doris/docs/en/docs/admin-manual/config/fe-config.md

 Default: false

 Is it possible to dynamically configure: true

 Is it a configuration item unique to the Master FE node: true

+### `enable_fqdn_mode`

+This configuration is mainly used in the k8s cluster environment.
+When enable_fqdn_mode is true, the name of the pod where the be is located will remain unchanged after reconstruction, while the ip can be changed.

+Default: false

+Is it possible to dynamically configure: false

+Is it a configuration item unique to the Master FE node: true